wdawson/okta.github.io/_source/_posts/2018-08-01-10-ways-to-secure-spring-boot.md

 Spring Security provides several implementations, the most popular being `BCryptPasswordEncoder` and `Pbkdf2PasswordEncoder`.

 For managing passwords in general, we recommend using either SCrypt or Argon2.
 SCrypt is old now (been around a while), and has an extra complexity factor that bcrypt doesn't, making it exponentially more difficult/expensive to brute force.
 It's written by a famous cryptographer/security guy ([Colin Percival](https://twitter.com/cperciva)) and has great libraries in just about every programming language.
-It's also endorsed by [Latacora](https://latacora.singles/2018/04/03/cryptographic-right-answers.html).
+SCrypt is also endorsed by [Latacora](https://latacora.singles/2018/04/03/cryptographic-right-answers.html).

 From [Randall Degges](https://twitter.com/rdegges), a cryptography expert on the Okta Developer Relations team: